mitmarcus/pookiedex/README.md

 ## Getting Started

-1. Clone the Repository: Clone the PokéGuide repository to your local machine.
+1. Clone the Repository: Clone the PookieDex repository to your local machine.
 2. Install Dependencies: Run `npm install` to install the necessary dependencies.
 3. Start the Development Server: Launch the development server with `npm start`.
 4. Explore PokéGuide: Open your web browser and visit `http://localhost:3000` to start exploring PokéGuide.